Project Alberta: Tinian

 The Advance Party departed Los Alamos for Kirtland Field, New Mexico, by bus on 17 June.
 Accompanied by Major Bud Uanna and other members of the 1st Technical Service Detachment, they flew in C-54 "Green Hornets" of the 509th Composite Group's 320th Troop Carrier Squadron via the Port of Aerial Embarkation at Hamilton Field, California, and arrived on Tinian on 23 June.
 Sheldon Dike accompanied bombers of the 509th Composite Group's 393d Bombardment Squadron on practice bombing missions against airfields on Japanese-held Truk, Marcus, Rota, and Guguan.
 The rest of the Advance Party prepared the Little Boy assembly facility.
 They were joined on 6 July by a team under Edward B. Doll of the Fusing Group, who prepared for Pumpkin Bomb missions.

+On 8 July, the Technical Service Detachment, and 509th Group, moved into the 13th Seabee Camp on Tinian.
+This included X-unit Ensigns John L. Tucker and Lesley Wilson Prohs, code name for the bomb electrical detonators, and ensign Bernard J. O'Keefe, who carried the final assembly drawings for Fat Man.
+On 14 July, Robert Furman departed Los Alamos with the Uranium-235 for Little Boy.
+The final phase of the project, dropping of the bombs in Operation Centerboard, was on schedule.

 The rest of Project Alberta departed for Tinian following the successful completion of the Trinity test on 16 July.
 The remainder of the Little Boy assembly team arrived on 22 July, followed by Parsons, Ashworth, Purnell, Farrell and the remainder of the Fat Man assembly, Pit, Observation and Firing teams.
 The whole of Project Alberta was assembled on Tinian by 25 July, except for members who were couriers for bomb parts.
 Nolan arrived on 26 July on the cruiser USS Indianapolis, along with Major Robert Furman and Captain Charles H. O'Brien of the 1st Technical Services Detachment, with the Little Boy assembly and active material.
 Jesse Kupferberg and Raemer Schreiber arrived by C-54 with the remainder of the Little Boy active material and the plutonium Fat Man pit.